The Richard C. Davis Story

 “Did you guys order a pizza?”

 Out of ammo, Richard rushed back to his car and sped off to Mt.
 Carmel Hospital where he was treated for his gunshot wounds.
-That night lying in bed, Richard became consumed with thoughts of police officers who faced being shot every day.
-He reasoned that if they could wear something concealed under their uniform shirt that was light, flexible and would stop bullets, not only could they survive shooting attacks, but they would also be able to stay in the fight.
+That night, lying in bed, Richard became consumed with thoughts of police officers who faced similar danger on a daily basis.
+He reasoned that if they could wear something concealed under their uniform shirt that was light, flexible, and would stop bullets, not only could they survive shooting attacks, but they would also be able to stay in the fight.

 “If this works it could save a thousand men in the next ten years.
 If it doesn’t, they will die as I will.”